frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

   The top-level CA in the Dogtag CA subsystem, as distinct from any of its sub-CAs.
 It may or may not be a root CA, but is the most "senior" CA used by FreeIPA to issue certificates.

+*FreeIPA-managed CA*
+  A CA or sub-CA that was created by or via FreeIPA and has an associated object in the FreeIPA directory, as distinct from a CA existing in Dogtag of which FreeIPA has no knowledge.

 High-level design considerations